j-shafeeqa/Shoora-UAE-Hackathon-Round1/README.md

 # ⚖️Shoora: AI-Powered Digital Legal Library
+> 🏆 **Shoora won the first round of the UAE Hackathon 2025 (UAQ Edition)** and advanced to the national finals, where it was recognized as a standout innovation in legal technology.

 ![home pg ](https://github.com/user-attachments/assets/ac75539c-028e-4b21-a146-721fbd23a587)

 Shoora is an innovative, AI-driven legal research and training platform designed exclusively for the UAQ Edition of the UAE Hackathon.
 By unifying scattered legal resources into one intelligent, accessible hub, Shoora transforms how legal professionals, students, and government entities search, learn, and interact with legal materials.